mehrdat/one_sent/README.md

-# PDF and eBook Summarizer App
+# Get one sentence from PDF and eBook

 <div align="center">
   <img src="./img/one_sent.jpg" alt="one_sent">